Clouston Syndrome

 English

-Ilona Frieden is a Pediatrics provider in San Francisco, California.
+Ilona Frieden is a Pediatrics provider practicing medicine in San Francisco, California.
 Dr. Frieden is rated as an Elite provider by MediFind in the treatment of Clouston Syndrome.
-Her top areas of expertise are PHACE Syndrome, Hemangioma, Clouston Syndrome, and Ectodermal Dysplasias.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses PHACE Syndrome, Hemangioma, Clouston Syndrome, and Ectodermal Dysplasias.

 Elite in Clouston Syndrome